mbapple/waypoints/README.md

 	- [ ] Fix any other pages
 	- [ ] Fix call to API
 - [ ] Add stop/end dates to stops so ex. hotels can be spread across multiple days
+- [ ] Add ability to add categories to stops
+- [ ] Add ability to upload multiple pohotos at once